LEARNAcademy/open-house/README.md

 ## Greeter Challenges
 1. Write a function that alerts the world "Hello"
 2. Write a function that asks the user for their name, then alerts them with a custom greeting that includes their name.
-Test this function with multiple names.
+Test this function with multiple names